Joy and her husband are avid hunters, home-butchering enthusiasts, sausage lovers, and cooks. Their German Shepherd dog is raw fed.

 Some raw-fed dogs are tiny.
 If this is the case with your pooch, simply use these instructions to chunk your deer down into manageable pieces for your dog.
 I once saw a dog so small she went at a rabbit carcass the same way a bigger dog ate a deer or cow carcass.

-Even if your dog is not so small, he or she may enjoy dining on meat that is slightly smaller than shown.
+Even if your dog is not so small, he may enjoy dining on meat that is slightly smaller than shown.
 If you believe it is best, you are free to modify these instructions to suit your situation.
 After all, there is nothing magical about meat cutting.
 If you can cut up a chicken for a BBQ or family dinner, you can cut up a deer for your family . . . whether canine or human.

 Do I Need to Cut Up a Carcass at All?

 There are some situations in which you may not need to or want to cut up a carcass for your dog to eat.
-He or she may prefer to have it whole and break it down themselves.
+He may prefer to have it whole and break it down themselves.
 Whether or not to butcher his or her meals may depend on several factors:

 - Location: Do you have a convenient spot in which to leave a carcass for several weeks (in cool weather) which won't offend neighbors or create concerns?
 You may need to cut through thick hair or wool on the belly to help your dog get started, but he or she can probably learn to take care of the rest himself.